 The program provides students with broad exposure to metal working techniques, expands knowledge of applied design, strengthens perceptual and philosophical concepts, and develops an individual mode of expression.
 This sequence leads to a master's thesis, inaugurated by the student and overseen by the faculty.
 The program is structured on the basis of individual needs, interests, and background preparation, as may be determined through faculty counseling.
-Submit a portfolio.
-(Refer to Graduate Portfolio Requirements for more information.)

 The School for American Crafts offers a Studio Residency program for students in ceramics, furniture design, glass and metals and jewelry design.
 Residence positions are limited and are awarded after the review of all applicants' portfolios, transcripts, and references.
 An interview is required.
 Accepted residents are required to register for one independent study credit during each semester of residence.
 Accepted residents are expected to be present in their assigned studio during class hours and to contribute up to 10 hours of work per week in the main studio.
 These work hours are coordinated and overseen by the faculty in the resident's discipline.
 In exchange, the school will provide workspace, access to facilities, and supportive instruction.
 The resident is invited to participate in the full range of studio activities.